 oiiotool processes operations in order.
 Thus, the order of operations on the command line is extremely important.
-For example, has the effect of reading in.tif (thus making it the current image), resizing it (taking the original off the stack, and placing the resized result back on the stack), and then writing the new current image to the file out.tif.
+For example, oiiotool in.tif -resize 640x480 -o out.tif has the effect of reading in.tif (thus making it the current image), resizing it (taking the original off the stack, and placing the resized result back on the stack), and then writing the new current image to the file out.tif.
 Contrast that with the following subtly-incorrect command: